Pagination

 When to use this component

-• When performance and load times matter, since pagination lets you fetch and render smaller chunks of data instead of everything at once.
+• Use when performance matters.
+Pagination lets you fetch and render smaller data chunks instead of loading everything at once.

 When to consider something else

-• When you need to show progress through a series of tasks that must be completed in order—such as an onboarding process—use the <nys-stepper> component.
+• When you need to show progress through a series of sequential tasks -- such as a benefits enrollment workflow -- use the <nys-stepper> component instead.

 Do